It's all over. The organizers of the most prestigious wake-style kiteboarding event on the planet will no longer run the Triple-S Invitational.

-The kiteboarding event was held non-stop since 2006 in the Outer Banks.
+The kiteboarding event has been held non-stop since 2006 in the Outer Banks.

 The company headquarters in Waves, North Carolina, is not clear on why exactly they decided to put an end to the iconic slider and kicker kiteboarding competition.

-Real Watersports start by saying that "the world is not ready."
-Then, they remind us of the evolutionary path from a no prize money contest to a gender-equal event.
+Real Watersports starts by saying that "the world is not ready."
+Then, they remind us of the evolutionary path from a no-prize money contest to a gender-equal event.

 The Slider Park Will Continue

 The Triple-S Invitational was also responsible for highlighting the best strapless kitesurfers and the most prolific wake-style kiteboarding performers.